E-Commerce Logistics: Matching Real Estate with Demand

 Managing Director, Head of Global Customer Solutions | Prologis

-Steve Callaway is managing director, head of Global Customer Solutions and responsible for developing, managing and executing Prologis’ relationships with multimarket customers across the globe—relationships that span over 200 million square feet in 21 countries worldwide.
+Steve is managing director, head of Global Customer Solutions and responsible for developing, managing and executing Prologis’ relationships with multimarket customers across the globe—relationships that span over 200 million square feet in 21 countries worldwide.
 He was formerly a principal with both AMB Corporate Real Estate Advisors and Colliers Damner Pike.
-Callaway has been in the real estate industry representing and consulting with major corporate space users on complex lease transactions, acquisition and disposition strategies, and strategic facilities planning since 1985.
+Steve has been in the real estate industry representing and consulting with major corporate space users on complex lease transactions, acquisition and disposition strategies, and strategic facilities planning since 1985.
 Previously, he was a consultant at Andersen Consulting.
-Callaway is a licensed real estate broker in the state of California.
+Steve is a licensed real estate broker in the state of California.

 Read more about Prologis Global Customer Solutions.